 - Meditation improves sociability.
 Taking time out for yourself is really important but for us to live a full rich life, we need meaningful connections with others.
 Nervousness, anxiety and feeling down or disorientated can play a big role in not wanting to hang out with people.
 Meditation increases our ability to get out there and connect with others as a result of feeling more connected to ourselves and clearer and more confident about what is happening inside us.

-Claudia Milius (RYT-200, LMT and Reiki Master Practitioner) is a forever student and teacher of Yoga & Meditation, practices Holistic Bodyworks and Energy Healing modalities.
+Claudia Milius (RYT-200, LMT and Holy Fire® Reiki Master Teacher) is a forever student and teacher of Yoga & Meditation, practices Holistic Bodywork, Energy Healing modalities, and provides Spiritual Guidance.

 Here are some websites to look at research supporting benefits of meditation: